tstuefe/JEP387/review-guide.md

 base                          used_words                              end.
 ```

-The memory underlying a Metachunk may consist of any number of commit granules, which can be committed or uncommitted independently from each other.
+The memory underlying a `Metachunk` may consist of any number of commit granules, which can be committed or uncommitted independently from each other.
 So the memory below a chunk could be "checkered".

-Of course, the used portion of a Metachunk has to be committed, otherwise we could not store data in them.
-Therefore, when allocating new memory from the Chunk, before moving the top-pointer, MetaChunk ensures the newly used memory is committed by asking the underlying VirtualSpaceNode.
+Of course, the used portion of a `Metachunk` has to be committed, otherwise we could not store data in them.
+Therefore, when allocating new memory from the Chunk, before moving the top-pointer, `Metachunk` ensures the newly used memory is committed by asking the underlying`VirtualSpaceNode`.

-But since this is costly - we do not want to bother VirtualSpaceNode for every single allocation - MetaChunk also keeps record of the highest committed address in its range.
+But since this is costly - we do not want to bother`VirtualSpaceNode`for every single allocation - `Metachunk` also keeps record of the highest committed address in its range.
 Note that does not mean there could not be committed granules in higher areas; it just means it does not know better:

 ```
 +------------------------------+-------------------+------------------+